-Here is a map showing the port in relation to the Miami airport:
+Here is a map showing the cruise port in relation to the Miami airport:

 The address is 1015 N. America Way, Miami, Florida 33132 if you wish to map your route.

-If coming from north of Miami, take I-95 South and exit 2B-US1/Bayside Blvd.
+Coming from north of Miami: Take I-95 South and exit 2B-US1/Bayside Blvd.
 Head south to Northeast 5th Street and turn left.
 Fifth Street will lead onto the Port of Miami bridge.
 Continue over the bridge and follow signage to designated terminal.

-If coming from the south, take I-95 North and exit at Northwest 2nd Street.
+Coming from the south: Take I-95 North and exit at Northwest 2nd Street.
 Head straight to Northwest 5th Street and make a right.
 Fifth Street will lead onto the Port of Miami bridge.
 Continue over the bridge and follow signage to your terminal.

-Getting to the Miami Port From Miami and Fort Lauderdale Airports Without a Car
+Getting to the Cruise Port From Miami International and Fort Lauderdale-Hollywood Airports

 Ride-sharing services have opened up a much cheaper and convenient way to get to the port.
 For a time they were not completely legal, but still heavily used.
 Now Miami-Dade County has given them full legalization, offering a cheaper and easier way to get to the port.

 If you are going from the Miami airport to the cruise terminal, taxis charge a $27 flat-rate fee.
 That’s based on the ride, not per person.
-So if you are traveling with a family of four, that’s just $7 per person (or $14 round-trip) — a good deal.
+So if you are traveling with a family of four, that’s about $7 per person (or $14 round-trip) — a decent deal.
 As well, unlike shuttles, taxis leave whenever you’re ready.
 There is no waiting for other passengers.